cypress-io/cypress-documentation/content/faq/questions/dashboard-faq.md

 Even if your CI setup is very different from the
-[CI examples we have](/guides/continuous-integration/introduction#Examples) and [run with our sample projects](https://github.com/cypress-io/cypress-example-kitchensink#ci-status), you can still take advantage of the test load balancing using the Dashboard.
+[CI examples we have](/guides/continuous-integration/introduction#Examples) and [run with our sample projects](https://github.com/cypress-io/cypress-example-kitchensink#ci-status), you can still take advantage of the test load balancing using Cypress Cloud.
 Find a variable across your containers that is the same for all of them, but is different from run to run.
 For example it could be an environment variable called `CI_RUN_ID` that you set when creating the containers to run Cypress.
 You